alphagov/government-service-design-manual/users/understandinguserneeds.md

 *As a [type of user], I want to [insert the task/desire] so that I [insert the benefit]*

-The ‘so that’ is optional.
+The ‘so that’ is optional but is often very helpful to ensure every working on solving the need understands the value that should come from their work.

 ##Why we do this
 > 1. Start with needs (user needs not government needs)